-Please note that whether a live stream is relayed through our servers or comes directly off a camera, security is equally maintained by using an encrypted TLS connection.
+Please note that whether a live stream is relayed through the cloud or comes directly from a camera, security is equally maintained by using an encrypted TLS connection.

-Offline Mode takes advantage of Local Streaming, but serves a slightly different purpose.
-Although Local Streaming sets up a direct connection between your device and a camera, a working Internet uplink is required to broker this connection.
-Offline Mode allows live Local Streaming to continue, even during brief periods of Internet connectivity loss.
-This is accomplished by downloading and trusting an Offline Mode certificate, which allows your device to broker its own secure connection to the camera.
+Offline mode leverages local streaming but serves a slightly different purpose.
+Although local streaming sets up a direct connection between your device and a camera, a working internet uplink is required to broker this connection.
+Offline mode allows live local streaming to continue, even during brief periods of internet connectivity loss.
+This is accomplished by downloading and trusting an offline mode certificate, which allows your device to broker its own secure connection to the camera.

-Offline Mode will only activate when your device determines that it can no longer reach our servers.
-This feature is available for the browser and Apple TV versions of Command.
-You will see a banner at the top of your browser window indicating that you are in Offline Mode.
-Offline Mode is available when viewing individual camera and grid live feeds.
+Offline mode will only activate when your device determines that it can no longer reach the internet.
+This feature is available for web browsers as well as for viewing stations.
+You will see a banner at the top of your browser window indicating that you are in offline mode.

-- The security certificate must be installed (Apple TV/Mac OS/Windows)
+The security certificate must be installed Mac OS/Windows